mkbmain/FolderCompare/README.md

 ## Please note
-this was done in this version so it was compatible with mono as all \ majority of the development for this was done on linux meaning visual studio designer for forms will probably not work as all forms and controls where done by hand.
+this was done in this version of .net so it was compatible with mono as all \ majority of the development for this was done on linux meaning visual studio designer for forms will probably not work as all forms and controls where done by hand.